 Educational Programs and Assessment Testing are Offered Throughout the Year

-VIPCare offers one day Saturday seminars for couples of all ages planning to be—or recently—married.
+VIPCare offers one day Saturday retreats for couples of all ages planning to be—or recently—married.
 The retreat is designed to help you and your partner become acquainted at a deeper level and enhance communication, in conjunction with Marriage Preparation conferences with your minister.

 For more information download a copy of the brochure here; registrations can be made by telephone (credit card payment) by calling VIPCare at 804.282.8332.

 Education offered by the Institute is professional, progressive, and personalized to the adult learner’s needs and abilities.
 Assessment of the student’s current capacity for pastoral care and counseling begins with the initial interview and application, continues with each course or supervision experience, and is repeated at regular intervals as the student progresses toward their goals.
 Coursework and supervision is designed to leverage personal responsibility and to challenge the student to grow holistically through blended learning experiences.
 Effective use of self is as important as acquiring core content knowledge consistent with one’s pastoral role.
 Technical skill and mastery should be accompanied by more transformational changes in self-understanding, the depth of one’s relatedness, and giving shape to each pastoral encounter.
 All of our students are expected to advocate the ethical standards of pastoral counselors consistent with their religious affiliation and the code of conduct of the American Association of Pastoral Counselors.